Ottoia: Morphology

 Ottoia specimens are on average 8 centimeters in length.
 Both length and width show variation with contraction; shorter specimens often being wider than longer ones.
 The characteristic proboscis of priapulids is present at the anterior, attached to the trunk of the animal, proceeded by the "bursa" at the posterior.
 The organism's body is bilaterally symmetrical, however, its anterior displays external radial symmetry.
 Like some other modern invertebrates, a cuticle restricts the size of and protects the animal.

-The trunk hosts the internal organs of the organism, divided into seventy to a hundred annulations of varying spacing, depending on curvature and contraction.
+The trunk holds the internal organs of the organism, divided into seventy to a hundred annulations of varying spacing, depending on curvature and contraction.
 The posterior displays a series of hooks, which likely acted as anchors during burrowing.
 Muscles support the animal and retract the bursa and proboscis.
 A gut leading from the anus in the bursa to the mouth in the proboscis runs through the trunk's spacious body cavity, and a concentration of gut muscles serve the function of a gizzard.
 A nerve chord runs down the organism's length.
 In addition to the other organs, it is possible Ottoia contained urogenital organs in its trunk.
 There is no evidence of a respiratory organ, though the bursa may have served this purpose.

 Schematic diagrams of Ottoia sclerite morphologies.
 Sclerites comprise a broad, flat basal pad and a thickened, usually triangular arch.
 Denticles arise from the lateral margins of the arch; distal extension of the arch gives rise to a prong.
 An oblique spur arises from the basal region.